B’nai B’rith, Maccabi LIFE, and Mind Medicine Australia are proud to invite you to:

 LL.B (Hons), GradDipMus

 Tania de Jong AM is a trail-blazing Australian soprano, award-winning social entrepreneur, creative innovation catalyst, spiritual journey woman, storyteller and global speaker.
-Tania is one of Australia’s most successful female entrepreneurs and innovators developing 6 businesses and 4 charities including Creative Universe, Creativity Australia and With One Voice, Creative Innovation Global, Mind Medicine Australia, Dimension5, Umbrella Foundation and Driftwood – The Musical, MTA Entertainment & Events, Pot-Pourri and The Song Room.
+Tania is one of Australia’s most successful female entrepreneurs and innovators developing 6 businesses and 4 charities including Creative Universe, Creativity Australia and With One Voice, Creative Innovation Global, Mind Medicine Australia, Umbrella Foundation and The Song Room.

 She works across the public, private, creative and community sectors.
-Tania speaks and sings around the world as a soloist and with her group Pot-Pourri releasing twelve albums.
-She was Founder and Executive Producer of the award-winning future-shaping events series, Creative Innovation Global.
-She was appointed a Member of the Order of Australia in June 2008 and named one of the 100 Women of Influence and the 100 Australian Most Influential Entrepreneurs and as one of the 100 most influential people in psychedelics globally in 2021.
+Tania speaks and sings around the world as a soloist and with her group Pot-Pourri releasing ten albums.
+She is Founder and Executive Producer of future-shaping events series, Creative Innovation Global.
+She was appointed a Member of the Order of Australia in June 2008 and named one of the 100 Women of Influence and the 100 Australian Most Influential Entrepreneurs and in the 100 Most Influential People in Psychedelics globally.

 Tania’s TED Talk How Singing Together Changes The Brain has sparked international interest.
 Tania’s mission is to change the world, one voice at a time!